sci-f/sci-f.github.io/pages/0-index.md

     <h1 style="margin-top:10px">Scientific Filesystem</h1>
 </div><br><br>

 Here we present the Scientific Filesystem (SCIF), an organizational format that supports exposure of executables and metadata for discoverability.
-The format includes a known *filesystem structure*, a definition for a set of *environment variables* describing it, and *functions* for generation of the variables and interaction with the libraries, metadata, and executables located within. [*[quick start](/tutorial-quick-start)*] or [*[really quick start](/tutorial-really-quick-start)*].
+The format includes a known *filesystem structure*, a definition for a set of *environment variables* describing it, and *functions* for generation of the variables and interaction with the libraries, metadata, and executables located within.
+Some quick resources:

+ - [*[quick start](/tutorial-quick-start)*] or [*[really quick start](/tutorial-really-quick-start)*] tutorials to understand the format.
+ - [Scientific Filesystem Container Builder](https://sci-f.github.io/builder) a `build` --> `test` --> `deploy` template to quickly turn your analysis scripts into a reproducible container.

 ## How does scif related to containers?
 Although scif is not exclusively for containers, in that a container can provide an encapsulated, reproducible environment, the scientific filesystem works optimally when contained.
 Containers traditionally have one entrypoint, one environment context, and one set of labels to describe it.
 A container created with a Scientific Filesystem can expose *multiple* entry points, each that includes its own environment, metadata, installation steps, tests, files, and a primary executable script.
 SCIF thus brings internal modularity and programatic accessibility to encapsulated, reproducible environments.